 Studio photographers will appreciate that the Olympus E-M1X (unlike the 1200D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what is the bottom line?
 Is there a clear favorite between the Canon 1200D and the Olympus E-M1X?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 1200D: